-Home Education students in grades 6-12 may take one or more online courses through Santa Rosa Online, the district franchise of Florida Virtual School, during the calendar school year or directly through Florida Virtual School, which operates year round.
-Home Education students are not eligible for the K12, Inc. program.
-To participate in K12, Compass Learning, Locklin Tech Online, Pasco eSchool or Aventa Learning.
+Home Education students in Grades 6-12 may take one or more online courses through Santa Rosa Online's partnership with Florida Virtual School during the calendar school year or directly through Florida Virtual School, which operates year round.
+Home Education students are not eligible for the K12, Inc. pregram to participate in K12, Compass Learning, Locklin Tech Online, Pasco eSchool, or Aventa Learning.

-A student not enrolled as a public education student in a district brick and mortar school, Santa Rosa Online, or a private school in Santa Rosa County must register as a Home Education student by filing an Intent to Home School with the Office of Alternative Academics programs.
+A student not enrolled as a public education student in a district brick and mortar school, Santa Rosa Online, or a private school in Santa Rosa County must register as a Home Education student by filing an intent to home school with the Office of Alternative Academics programs.
 Home Education students may take courses through Florida Virtual School or Santa Rosa Online, the district franchise of Florida Virtual School.
 If a Home Education student is considering enrolling or re-enrolling in a public school, he or she must complete the current semester/segment in his or her online courses in order to receive credit for them.